best places to eat in Scottsdale

 Because we knew that the dessert course would be wild and wonderful, we ordered a light appetizer of steamed edamame to accompany the complimentary basket of buns.

 For the main course, I ordered the Brazilian Picanha Steak–beef marinated in a spicy blend and served with fingerling potatoes and a mildly spiced chimmichurri sauce.
 The meat was done to perfection, melt-in-your-mouth tender, and beautifully sliced on the angle.
+Paired with a fine glass of Tempranillo (wine), my taste buds were in heaven!

 Next, came the reason I had been invited to Toro.
 To taste the “La Bomba,” a massive orchestration of chocolate, cake, sorbet, ice-cream, and fresh fruit, topped with raspberry sauce, passionfruit puree, and a white chocolate sauce.
 This is definitely a chocolate overdose to be shared, and is quite the show, when your server smashes the dark chocolate shell to reveal all the goodies inside.